 The flourishing of modern prosthetics took place in Scotland and the first bionic prosthesis was developed in Edinburgh in the 1980s.
 Edinburgh-based Princess Margaret Rose Hospital was well-known for making pneumatic-powered prosthetics for children.
 It had been making such products since 1963.
 However, things changed for the better when David Gow took control of the hospital in 1986.
 Gow was of the view the pneumatic design was far from user-friendly, more so for children.
 He along with his team set out to invent a system that was both lighter and more convenient.
 He achieved his objective within a couple of years.

 In August 1998, Campbell Aird became the first person to sport a true bionic arm.
 The venue was Princess Margaret Rose Hospital and the arm had a segment-first powered shoulder, fingers, elbow, and wrist.
 It was driven by advanced electronic micro-sensors.
-Aird had lost his arm in 1982 to muscular cancer at age 31.
+Aird lost his arm in 1982 to muscular cancer at age 31.
 That made him a prime candidate for the EMAS project.
 He had a few minor glitches initially but those were resolved.
 The arm, made of both metal and plastic, weighed less than 2 kg.
-It proved to be easier to use than the pneumatic arms.
+It proved to be easier to use than pneumatic arms.
 Aird wore the EMAS for around 1.5 years.

 Later, documentaries were made on the bionic arm, and Gow and his team received praise from all quarters.
-Aird admitted that the bionic arm gave him a new lease of life.
-He said, “For the first time in 16 years I recently reached above my head to pick a book off a shelf.
+Aird admitted that the bionic arm gave him a new lease on life.
+He said: “For the first time in 16 years I recently reached above my head to pick a book off a shelf.
 It was a great moment for me.”
 He also learned to fly aircraft and windsurfed across the English Channel once.

 The ‘Michelangelo’ bionic hand